Eggmanaa/The-Great-Cloud-of-Witnesses-Compendium/README.md

 ## User Guide

 ### Navigating the Gallery
-1. **Browse Saints**: Scroll through the gallery grid to see all 10 saints with full uncropped portraits
+1. **Browse Saints**: Scroll through the gallery grid with consistently sized portrait cards
-2. **View Details**: Click on any saint card to open their full biography with large image
+2. **View Details**: Click on any saint card to see the FULL uncropped artwork and biography
-3. **Full-Screen Images**: Click on any saint portrait to view in immersive full-screen mode
+3. **Full-Screen Images**: Click on the modal's saint portrait for immersive full-screen viewing
 4. **Read Biography**: Explore comprehensive life stories, miracles, and legacy
 5. **Navigation**: Use ESC key or click outside image to close full-screen view
 6. **Close Modal**: Click the X button or press ESC to return to the gallery

 ### Features in Detail
+- **Gallery Display**: Portrait cards maintain 3:4 aspect ratio for visual consistency
+- **Modal View**: Full uncropped artwork displayed when saint card is clicked
+- **Full-Screen Mode**: Click modal images to view artwork in immersive full-screen
 - **Feast Day Badges**: Each saint card shows their liturgical feast day
 - **Patronage Information**: Learn what each saint is the patron of
 - **Chronological Order**: Saints are arranged by their historical dates